Paul Klee: Mature career

-In 1919, Klee applied for a teaching post at the Academy of Art in Stuttgart.
-This attempt failed but he had a major success in securing a three-year contract (with a minimum annual income) with dealer Hans Goltz, whose influential gallery gave Klee major exposure, and some commercial success.
-A retrospective of over 300 works in 1920 was also notable.
+In 1919 Klee applied for a teaching post at the Academy of Art in Stuttgart, but the attempt failed.
+After that he managed to secure a three-year contract, with a minimum annual income, with dealer Hans Goltz, whose influential gallery gave Klee major exposure, and some commercial success.
+A retrospective of over 300 works, in 1920, was also notable.

 Klee taught at the Bauhaus from January 1921 to April 1931.
 He was a "Form" master in the bookbinding, stained glass, and mural painting workshops and was provided with two studios.
 In 1922, Kandinsky joined the staff and resumed his friendship with Klee.
 Later that year the first Bauhaus exhibition and festival was held, for which Klee created several of the advertising materials.
 Klee welcomed the many conflicting theories and opinions within the Bauhaus: "I also approve of these forces competing one with the other if the result is achievement."

-Klee was also a member of Die Blaue Vier (The Blue Four), with Kandinsky, Lyonel Feininger, and Alexej von Jawlensky; formed in 1923, they lectured and exhibited together in the US in 1925.
-That same year, Klee had his first exhibits in Paris, and he became a hit with the French Surrealists.
+Klee was also a member of Die Blaue Vier (The Blue Four), with Kandinsky, Lyonel Feininger, and Alexej von Jawlensky, which formed in 1923, at the instigation of Galka Scheyer, who subsequently organized exhibitions of their work in the United States.
+In 1924, Klee had his first exhibits in Paris, and he became a hit with the French Surrealists.
 Klee visited Egypt in 1928, which impressed him less than Tunisia.
 In 1929, the first major monograph on Klee's work was published, written by Will Grohmann.